 "The highest-performing companies have extremely contentious boards that regard dissent as an obligation and that treat no subject as undiscussable," explains Jeffrey A. Sonnenfeld, a senior associate dean for executive programs at the Yale School of Management to Harvard Business Review.

-Each company must identify a meeting format that best suits their needs.
+Each company must identify a meeting format that best suits its needs.
 Consistency in format helps maintain focus, productivity, and organisation, ensuring that everyone is on the same page.

-As Sonnenfeld explains, "What distinguishes exemplary boards is that they are robust, effective social systems."
-To ensure successful Board meetings, BoardPro has outlined some guidelines to follow:
+As Sonnenfeld explains, "what distinguishes exemplary boards is that they are robust, effective social systems".

 2. Optimise board meetings by focusing on two key topics